The condition of vertigo is common in the senior population and in people who have experienced certain brain injuries.

 Vertigo is classified by causing an individual to experience disorienting dizziness and sensation of spinning.
 It is most common in seniors above the age of 65 but can occur in individuals of any age.
 The causes of vertigo can vary greatly, from inner ear issues to brain abnormalities.

-Cervical vertigo is a condition that is caused by nerve damage or blockage in the cervical spine.
+Cervical vertigo is a condition that is caused by nerve damage or blockage of a vessel in the cervical spine.
 When this occurs, nerves cannot send signals to parts of the body associated with stability, such as the inner ear or brain stem.
-When these are not receiving signals, or in some cases have stunted blood flow, vertigo symptoms can occur.
+When these areas are not receiving proper signals, or in some cases have stunted blood flow, vertigo symptoms can occur.

 Signs and Symptoms